anshkhandelwal12/DSA-Bootcamp-Java/assignments/2-first-java.md

 5. Take in two numbers and an operator (+, -, *, /) and calculate the value.
 (Use if conditions) // Complete
 6. Take 2 numbers as input and print the largest number.//Complete
-7. Input a number and print all the factors of that number (use loops).
+7. Input a number and print all the factors of that number (use loops).// Complete
 8. Input currency in rupee and output in dollar.
 9. Take integer inputs till the user enters 0 and print the sum of all numbers (HINT: while loop)